OGNIMOHUB

 11.2.
 Frequency of Training

-- Ad-hoc Training: Additional training will be provided as needed, for example, when there are significant changes in regulations, products, or identified risks.
+Ad-hoc Training: When there are significant regulatory changes or identified risks.

 12. Technology and Systems